 The Iceberg Metaphor, above, goes on to say that the drivers of my perceptions arise from a series of expectations I create over time; ‘givens’ about the way I want my life to proceed.
 A useful safe experiment I have offered to couples is to take time to explore their expectations of their relationship.

 I advise people to generate their expectations on their own – before talking about them to their partners.
 That way, we can discover just how far apart some of our expectation are!

 Those expectations often say less about the real world we live in and more about the yearnings we have about the way our world should be.
 My therapeutic issues arise when there is a large gap between my perceptions, my expectations and my yearnings.
 There is only so much gap I can live with.
 As the gap widens, I become more and more unsettled.
-In my trade, that gap is called ‘dissonance’ and it can occur when my ideas are mismatched (cognitive dissonance) or my feelings and attitudes (affective dissonance).
+In my trade, that gap is called ‘dissonance’ and it can occur when my ideas are mismatched (cognitive dissonance) or my feelings and attitudes are out of kilter (affective dissonance).

 In the real world, I might be increasingly inclined to diminish that dissonance by blaming my nearest and dearest for its existence, rather than consider whether there is something I can do about my dissonant experiences.

 Now, if after all that, I can start to unravel the crossed wires that exist within me relating to these eight levels – and you can do the same thing – we would then need to unravel the connecting lines between the two of us.
 Also, what about others who surround us.
 Romeo and Juliet had lots of problems in that area as both wre from the ‘other side of the sides’, as they say.
 It was not just about other people, but also about Verona, the place in which they lived.